bkacjios/lua-mumble/README.md

 -- If no boolean is passed, it will default to deafening the user mumble.user:deafen([ Boolean deaf = true ])

--- Attempts to change the users commend mumble.user:comment(String comment)
+-- Attempts to change the users comment mumble.user:comment(String comment)

 -- Attempts to register the users name to the server